-Cats and dogs love fresh smelling green leaves and grasses on occasion which, if you have toxic plants in your home, may cause them harm.
-Instead of relying on training the pet not to eat your plants, you’re better off to reduce the risk altogether by looking for pet-friendly plants or keeping any toxic plants you have out of their reach.
+Cats and dogs love fresh green leaves and grasses on occasion which, if you have toxic plants in your home, may cause them harm.
+You could rely on training your pets to not eat your plants, but we’re better off reducing the risk altogether.
+Look for pet-friendly plants and keep any toxic plants you have out of reach.
 Remember that it’s their home too and some pets like to nibble on plants that are safe or even healthy for them.

-However, be sure to watch the behaviour of your pet around a new addition to your indoor jungle, pet-friendly plants may still cause a reaction.
+However, be sure to watch the behaviour of your pet with any new addition to your indoor plant collection, these pet-friendly plants may still cause a reaction.
 Consider removing the new plant and consulting a vet if you see symptoms like vomiting, diarrhea, hunching in pain, etc.

 In addition to the more common and trendy indoor plants that are listed in this post, some safe plants I recommend particularly for cats are Cat Grass and Catnip.
 Keeping a small pot or two of these plants on cat-accessible window sills will provide your furry friend with additional hydration and add healthy greens to their diet.
-Contrary to popular belief, cats love to eat cat grass and lemongrass* and having a nibble doesn’t always mean that they’re unwell or will be sick on your carpet, so let them at it.
+Contrary to popular belief, having a nibble on grass doesn’t always mean that they’re feeling unwell or will be sick on your carpet, so let them at it.

 Catnip serves all cats differently, some aren’t affected at all while others are strongly affected with feelings of calm or playfulness.
 Use dried catnip leaves in home-made toys or rub it on their beds to help them sleep.

-*Lemongrass is safe but Lemongrass essential oils are toxic so keep that tucked away in a safe place at all times.
+*Lemongrass is safe but Lemongrass essential oils are toxic to animals.

-Chlorophytum comosum, often called spider plant but also known as airplane plant, St. Bernard’s lily, spider ivy, hen and chickens, ribbon plant and cats’ whiskers is a perennial flowering plant.
+Chlorophytum Comosum, commonly called Spider Plant but also known as Airplane Plant, St. Bernard’s Lily, Spider Ivy, Hen and Chickens, Ribbon plant and Cats’ Whiskers is a species of perennial flowering plant.
 This lovely plant can thrive in indirect sunlight.
-One of the reasons it’s sometimes referred to as “Hen and chickens” is because of its ability to sprout baby spider plants, which you can pluck off and propagate in water or soil.
+One of the reasons it’s sometimes referred to as “Hen and Chickens” is because of its ability to sprout baby Spider Plants, which you can pluck off and propagate in water or soil.

-Nephrolepis exaltata, known as the Sword fern or Boston fern, is a species of fern in the family Lomariopsidaceae.
+Nephrolepis Exaltata, known as the Sword Fern or Boston Fern, is a species of fern in the family Lomariopsidaceae.
 Native to tropical regions throughout the world, it is an evergreen perennial herbaceous plant.
 It prefers high humidity, continuously moist soil, indirect sunlight and regular misting.
-Unlike some ferns, the Boston fern is not poisonous to pets but can be attractive to some animals, especially cats.
+Unlike some ferns, the Boston Fern is not poisonous to pets, in fact, it can be attractive to some animals, especially cats.

 Bamboo is an evergreen perennial flowering plant in the subfamily Bambusoideae of the grass family Poaceae.
 Sometimes used in the garden for privacy screening or dotted around the house is small pots, bamboo is extremely strong and fast-growing.
 It’s so safe and strong that the stems can be used as a chew toy for your dog.